-- A Lot-based stormwater impact assessment should be provided at the Development Application Phase for each Lot.
-The impact assessment will need to demonstrate no adverse effects will occur elsewhere in the catchment as a result of the intended development.
-Stormwater management strategies such as rainwater re-use schemes; minimisation of impervious areas, permeable paving and on-site detention shall be used to achieve this outcome. - Rainwater Re-use Schemes provide an alternative water source.
-The harvested water can easily be used for non-potable purposes (although, requirements for monitoring and treating the condition of harvested rainwater need to be considered). - Reducing Impervious Areas assists to control the volume and rate of stormwater runoff.
+- Stormwater Detention allows for the controlled release of stormwater runoff.
+In general, facilities should be provided at a local catchment level and located toward the downstream end of the catchment (outside areas susceptible to flooding 100-year ARI). - Rainwater Re-use Schemes provide an alternative water source.
+The harvested water can easily be used for non-potable purposes (although, requirements for monitoring and treating the condition of harvested rainwater need to be considered).
+Typically residential lots would utilise rainwater storages up to 10,000 litres capacity.
+Communitybased systems (such as irrigation of open space and parklands) should also be considered. - Reducing Impervious Areas assists to control the volume and rate of stormwater runoff.
 Measures to assist with optimising pervious / impervious ratios include limiting paved surfaces, incorporating of permeable paving and grass-lined corridors for drainage to complement landscaping.
 This strategy should be incorporated with a vegetation management plan to use native plant species. - Water Sensitive Urban Design (WSUD) Principles that control the quality of stormwater discharged from the Study Area are to be incorporated (as outlined in Appendix D).
-Specific measures include pollution control devices, wetlands systems, bio-retention treatment facilities and maintaining site discharge rates that support environmental habitat downstream. - Water quality targets shall be determined by the procedure indentified in Appendix C. As a minimum pollutant levels for the post-development scenario shall not exceed predevelopment levels. - Water quality targets shall be determined by the procedure indentified in Appendix C. As a minimum pollutant levels for the post-development scenario shall not exceed predevelopment levels.
-Specific measures shall be adopted by each lot to achieve these targets. - Provide inter-allotment drainage system within an easement (which drains to Council's stormwater system), allowing each newly formed lot to connect to a piped drainage system. - As peak flows are likely to increase due to development, analysis of the Council's existing downstream drainage network to determine its ability to accommodate post development flows as part of the development Application (DA).
-The analysis shall identify any stormwater augmentation works required.
-In particular the capacity of the culvert where Marshalls Creeks passes under Copland Rd be analysed.
+Specific measures include pollution control devices, wetlands systems, bio-retention treatment facilities and maintaining site discharge rates that support environmental habitat downstream. - Water quality targets shall be determined by the procedure indentified in Appendix C. As a minimum pollutant levels for the post-development scenario shall not exceed predevelopment levels. - Provide drainage corridors to manage concentrated surface trunk drainage flow within catchments.
+The drainage corridors would be utilised in a similar manner to the "Blue Line" water courses / riparian corridors. - Drainage corridor adjacent to Amundsen Rd allow